News

 The GST is a process consisting of three phases, which last over a period of two years.

 Evaluation and discussion on Global Stocktake is a process occurring every five years.
-It started at COP28, which took place in Dubai in 2023.
+It started with the Paris Agreement, and the first evaluation took place at COP28 in 2023.

 Photo by Ala J Graczyk